-The master plan proposes enhanced and additional picnic and social facilities, amenities to support community events, and an updated play space on the foreshore.
-The master plan also builds on the indigenous Australia theme with inclusion of the 'Dreaming' or Infinity Jetty at the end of the Tachyglossus mosaic groyne.
+The master plan proposes enhanced and additional picnic and social facilities, amenities to support community events, and an updated play space on the foreshore along with an infinity jetty.
+Work will be undertaken to ensure all development in this area is undertaken in a manner that is sensitive and respectful to the historic and current usage.